HugoHasenbein/redmine_auto_resubmission/README.md

 The syntax of the resubmission-rule consists of three to four parameters:
 1. parameter: epoch-identifier

-   D - stands for _D_ays
+`D` - stands for _D_ays

-   W - stands for _W_eeks
+`W` - stands for _W_eeks

-   m - stands for _m_ondays
+`m` - stands for _m_ondays

-   M - stands for _M_onths
+`M` - stands for _M_onths

-   q - stands for _q_uarters
+`q` - stands for _q_uarters

-   Y - stands for _Y_ears
+`Y` - stands for _Y_ears

 2. parameter: integer

- n - stands for the number of epochs
+`n` - stands for the number of epochs

 3. position of day within epoch

- F - stands for _F_irst day of epoch, like first day of month, monday, first day of
-     quarter, or January 1st
+`F` - stands for _F_irst day of epoch, like first day of month, monday, first day of quarter, or January 1st
- M - stands for _M_id of epoch, like 15th day of month, wednesday, 15th of
-     mid-of-quarter or June 30th
+`M` - stands for _M_id of epoch, like 15th day of month, wednesday, 15th of mid-of-quarter or June 30th
- L - stands for _L_ast of epoch, like last day of month, friday (last working day),
-     last day of quarter or December 31st
+`L` - stands for _L_ast of epoch, like last day of month, friday (last working day), last day of quarter or December 31st
- W - stands for _W_eekday (Monday), if calculated day falls on a Saturday or Sunday X - stands for no correction
+`W` - stands for _W_eekday (Monday), if calculated day falls on a Saturday or Sunday
+`X` - stands for no correction

 3. control of date calculation

- - - the sign "-" is a killswitch.
+`-` - the sign "-" is a killswitch.
 After one date calculation the resubmission rule is deleted, so no further resubmissions happen
- ! - the sign "!" is a force sign to force date calculation even if a resubmission date
+`!` - the sign "!" is a force sign to force date calculation even if a resubmission date is present
-     present
- * - the sign "*" is a mock switch.
+`*` - the sign "*" is a mock switch.
 The mock-switch is deleted from the resubmission-rule and no resubmission-date is calculated.
 Needed for Redmine Attribute-Quickie plugin

      The control signs must be present in the above order, namely: - ! *.
 Any arbitrary subset of the control signs or all of the three control signs may be omitted.